BackupTheBerlios/hjb-svn/trunk/docs/rst/connections-sessions.rst

 * is created by sending a HTTP POST message to the appropriate child URL of a connection-factory URL.

-* can be supplied logon information on creation by including the connection information as parameters in the creating HTTP POST request.
+* can accept logon identification data on creation as parameters in the creating HTTP POST request.

-* has a URL that it includes its creation index, i.e, the number of connections that have been created by the connection factory so far.
+* has a URL that includes its creation index.
+This is the number of connections that had been created by the connection factory when the connection was created.

-* can be stopped, started and removed by sending a HTTP POST/GET requests to the appropriate child URL of the Connection URL.
+* can be stopped, started and removed by sending HTTP POST/GET requests to the appropriate child URL of the Connection URL.

 * returns its metadata on receiving a HTTP GET on the appropriate child URL.

-* is configured with an ExceptionListener that writes exceptions on the connection to a log file that can be retrieved using HTTP GET on the appropriate child URL.
+* is configured with an ExceptionListener that writes any exceptions that occur on the connection to a log file.
+The log file can be retrieved using HTTP GET on the appropriate child URL.

 JMS Sessions